Oneflow-Inc/libai/docs/source/notes/How_to_use_distributed_inference_in_LiBai.md

 # Detailed instruction for using distributed inference in LiBai

-If you want to using distributed inference in LiBai from pretrained `pytorch` model, you can refer to [DALLE2 inferecn doc](https://github.com/Oneflow-Inc/libai/blob/main/docs/source/notes/How_to_use_model_parallel_in_LiBai.md).
+If you want to using distributed inference in LiBai from pretrained `pytorch` model, you can refer to [DALLE2 inference doc](https://github.com/Oneflow-Inc/libai/blob/main/docs/source/notes/How_to_use_model_parallel_in_LiBai.md).
 And [Chinese doc for distributed inference](https://github.com/Oneflow-Inc/libai/discussions/386) is also available.

-Here we introduce how to use distributed infenrence in LiBai:
+Here we introduce how to use distributed inference in LiBai:

 ## Check `model.py`